UnknownExplorer13/NifSkopeHelpDocs/README.md

 # NifSkopeHelpDocs
-Repo for the html help documents use by NifSkope
+Repo for the html help documents used by NifSkope.